0xv1n/hevy-for-obsidian/README.md

 # 🏋️‍♂️ Hevy for Obsidian

 Connect your Hevy workout data directly to your Obsidian second brain.
 This plugin transforms raw workout logs into actionable insights, automated monthly reports, and dynamic strength dashboards.
+Usage of the plugin requires an API key for Hevy, which is currently only available to Pro subscribers.

 ## ✨ Key Features